In this section

 - Go back on Carleton Central, and confirm which courses you’re actually registered into (using the ‘check-box’).

-- Submit the Exchange Course Approval Form, showing all the courses you’re taking.
+- Submit the Exchange Course Approval Form, showing all the courses you’re taking (even if the courses haven’t been assessed yet – Step 2).
 This form is used to actually ‘load’ the Exchange courses (CEX = ‘Current on Exchange’) onto your Audit.
 If you have questions about the Approval Form (Step 5) please email email@example.com.

 At the start of the second semester abroad, repeat these steps.